 - Medtech Life Spine said Thursday it agreed to pay the government $5.5 million to settle allegations it used consulting fees and other payments to induce use of its devices.
 Life Spine allegedly spent more than $7 million on such fees and failed to fully comply with the reporting rules set out in the Physician Payment Sunshine Act, according to the Department of Justice.

 - Executives Michael Butler, Life Spine's founder, president and CEO, and Richard Greiber, vice president of business development, settled for $375,000 and $115,000, respectively.
-Judge Jed Rakoff of the U.S. District Court for the Southern District of New York approved the settlement on Wednesday.
+Judge Jed Rakoff of the U.S. District Court for the Southern District of New York approved the deal on Wednesday.

 - Life Spine and its executives admitted to and accepted responsibility for certain allegations of misconduct but the company noted the government's complaint didn't question the quality, safety, or effectiveness of Life Spine products.